fubst0318/Python3Projects/README.md

-# This is a practice projects for python3
+## This is a practice project for python3